 Another advantage of Creativebug is the cost.
 Besides free options, this website has the lowest entry price for unlimited coursework.
 To access the online crochet classes on Creativebug, you’ll need to sign up for a monthly membership.
 Its unlimited membership costs $7.95 a month, and its unlimited plus membership costs $9.95 a month.
 If you sign up for the plus option, you’ll receive a discount to JOANN.

 Each class includes a star rating system, course preview, and snapshot of other members who have taken it.
 The most popular crochet class is How to Read a Crochet Pattern, which has a run time of 17 minutes.
 Creativebug releases new courses every day, so even if you complete all the current crochet courses it might still be worth hanging on to your subscription.

 Best Class Options: Skillshare

 Skillshare is another distance-learning business that hosts courses on various subjects.
-There are currently 84 crochet class options, and the most popular choice teaches beginners how to make a dishcloth.
+There are currently 93 crochet class options, and the most popular choice teaches beginners the 4 Core Crochet Stitches.